A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Results and discussion

+Table \ref{table:Comparison_lambda_grid} presents the maximum percentage errors in the physical domain $\Omega_p$ over the full-time interval [0,1] for different spatial resolutions, namely, 10$\times$10, 15$\times$15 and 20$\times$20, under varying values of the clustering parameter $\lambda$.
+For $0\leq\lambda\leq 0.6$, the results show a good agreement with the exact solution, with the best accuracy consistently achieved at $\lambda=0.1$ across all grid sizes.
+This indicates that a clustered grid with $\lambda=0.1$ performs better than a uniform grid (i.e. $\lambda=0$).
+Furthermore, the results in Table \ref{table:Comparison_lambda_grid} demonstrate that the patch dynamics solutions converge to the exact solution as the macro grid is refined, thereby confirming the convergence of the patch dynamics scheme.
+From the numerical experiments, we observed that the computational time and the memory requirements of the patch dynamics scheme do not depend noticeably on the stretching parameter $\lambda$.

-In Figure \ref{fig:P1_CDR_Contour}, a comparison is made between the percentage errors of two solutions with grids 11$\times$11, $Nt=2000$ and grid 21$\times$21, $Nt=8500$ respectively.
-In both cases, $\lambda=0.1$ is considered, and all other parameters are kept the same as previous.
-In Figure \ref{fig:CDR_Contour_11_11}, an excellent accuracy is achieved, but a little error can be noticed in the high gradient region due to fewer macro grids.
-However, in Figure \ref{fig:CDR_Contour_21_21}, better accuracy can be noticed in the high gradient region due to more clustered grids.
-However, overall, a significant accuracy is achieved in both of the solutions.
+In Figure \ref{fig:P1_CDR_Contour}, a comparison is presented between the percentage errors of two solutions computed with spatial resolutions of 10$\times$10, $\operatorname{N_t}=2000$ and 20$\times$20, $\operatorname{N_t}=8500$, respectively.
+In both cases, the stretching parameter is set to $\lambda=0.1$, and all other parameters remain the same, as discussed previously.
+In Figure \ref{fig:CDR_Contour_11_11}, the solution exhibits excellent overall accuracy, although minor errors are observed in regions with high gradients, which is attributed to the coarser macro grid.
+In contrast, Figure \ref{fig:CDR_Contour_21_21} demonstrates improved accuracy in the high gradient region due to the use of a finer, more clustered grid.
+Overall, both solutions demonstrate excellent accuracy.

+For problem \eqref{eqn:Physical_Problem} with \eqref{eqn:P1_P}, Table \ref{table:relaxation_time_lambda0} compares the accuracy of the patch dynamics solutions for different micro time duration $\tau$.
+For this experiment, we set $\operatorname{N_x}=\operatorname{N_y}=10$, $\operatorname{N_t}=2000$, $\lambda=0$, and used same microscale discretisation as described in Sub-section 4.1.1.
+During this experiment, we varied only the micro time step $\tau$ while keeping all other parameters fixed.
+As shown in Table \ref{table:relaxation_time_lambda0}, increasing the micro time step ($\tau$) results in no noticeable change in the maximum percentage error.
+These findings agree with the results reported by Samaey et al. \cite{2005_samaey_gap} in the context of the gap-tooth scheme, where a smaller time step indeed produces a smaller error.
+Samaey et al. \cite{2006_samaey_patch} also made similar observations in the context of the patch dynamics scheme.
+Based on the above discussions, we chose the micro time step $\tau=1e-6$ for all subsequent experiments on the heterogeneous $\mathsf{CDR}$ problems in this Sub-section 4.1.